-- Fry the garlic until the aroma makes you smile with delight.
+- Turn the heat to medium high.
+Fry the garlic until the aroma makes you smile with delight.

-- Add in the soy sauces, sugar and pepper and stir.
+- Add in the noodles, soy sauces, sugar and white pepper and stir very gently, so the noodles don't fall apart.
 Add more soy sauce if you like it saltier, more sugar if you like sweet.

-- Serve it.
-Have chili flakes or chili sauce, sugar and fish sauce on the table so everyone gets the perfect taste they love.
-Enjoy!
+- Have chili flakes or chili sauce, sugar and fish sauce on the table so everyone gets the perfect taste they love.